 You’ll also get your first checked bag free on all Delta flights with this card, which further whittles down the net cost of carrying it, and 20% inflight savings on purchases made while flying Delta.
 However, it’s worth noting that this card lacks the Delta Medallion Qualification Dollars (MQD) elite status waiver found on other higher-end Delta credit cards, and it won’t grant you discounted access to Delta Sky Club lounges.

-If you’ve been thinking about getting a Delta Platinum Amex credit card, the card currently features a welcome bonus of 50,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $2,000 in purchases in the first three months after opening the account, plus up to $100 back in statement credits for eligible purchases at U.S. restaurants with your card within the first three months.
+If you’ve been thinking about getting a Delta Platinum Amex credit card, the card currently features a welcome offer of 90,000 bonus miles after you spend $4,000 in purchases in the first six months after opening the account.

-To put it in context, those 50,000 miles are worth $550 based on The Points Guy’s valuations, and potentially even more with some simple planning and strategy.
-Plus, with the $100 in statement credits, the total bonus is worth as much as $650.
+To put it in context, those 90,000 miles are worth $1,269 based on The Points Guy’s valuations, and potentially even more with some simple planning and strategy.
 Even with the card’s $250 annual fee (see rates and fees), you’ll easily come out ahead in the first year with just the bonus.